 Francois Grey is a physicist and the head of Citizen Science at NYU’s Center for Urban Science and Progress.
-He launched the popular Science and the City hackfest series at NYU’s Interactive Telecommunications Program and the first Science Hack Day NYC, which premiered at the World Science Festival last year.
+He launched the popular Science and the City hackfest series at NYU’s Interactive Telecommunications Program and the first Science Hack Day NYC, which premiered at the World Science Festival in 2013.
 Grey has also started several volunteer computing or online citizen science projects, including LHC@home, Africa@home, and Asia@home.
 In 2009, he established the Citizen Cyberscience Centre in Geneva, a global partnership involving CERN (where he spent six years), the United Nations Institute for Training and Research, and the University of Geneva.

 R. Luke DuBois is the director of the Brooklyn Experimental Media Center at the NYU Polytechnic School of Engineering, and is on the Board of Directors of the ISSUE Project Room.
 He holds a doctorate in music composition from Columbia University, and has lectured and taught worldwide on interactive sound and video performance.
 Exhibitions of his work include the Insitut Valencià d’Art Modern in Spain, Cleveland Museum of Contemporary Art, Daelim Contemporary Art Museum in Seoul and the 2007 Sundance Film Festival.
-A major survey of his work, NOW, is on view at the Ringling Museum of Art in 2014, with a catalogue published by Scala Art & Heritage Publishers.
+A major survey of his work, NOW, is on view at the Ringling Museum of Art, with a catalogue published by Scala Art & Heritage Publishers.
 His records are available on Caipirinha/Sire, Liquid Sky, C74, and Cantaloupe Music.

 Dana Karwas is a media artist and educator working in video installation, architecture, live data visualization, and experimental film.
 She is an Instructor of Integrated Digital Media at NYU’s Polytechnic School of Engineering, where she teaches courses in interactive performance art, interaction design, and project development for interactive media.
 Her research interests include the view of earth from space as seen through media history.
 She is also working on a location-based history platform called BLDG BLOK.
 She has a master’s degree from The Interactive Telecommunications Program at NYU’s Tisch School of the Arts.